hchapman/hchapman.github.io/talks.md

   UGA Geometry Seminar, January 2014.

 #### Recent conference talks & visits

++ *A Markov chain sampler for knot diagrams*.\\
+  Special Session on Invariants of Knots, Links, and 3-manifolds, \\
+  AMS Spring Eastern Sectionals 2017, \\
+  Hunter College, May 2017.
++ *Slipknotting in the Knot Diagram Model*. \\
+  Special Session on Knot Theory and its Applications, \\
+  AMS Spring Southeastern Sectionals 2017, \\
+  College of Charleston, March 2017.
 + *Slipknotting in the Knot Diagram Model*. \\
   MAA Invited Paper Session on Random Polygons and Knots, \\
   Joint Mathematics Meetings 2017, \\